One of the best parts about having a bullet journal is the ability to use trackers and collections to organize your information.

-If you look on Pinterest there are dozens of articles to blogs about what kinds of trackers you should try.
-For example, Catherine at Pushing the Moon has this stunning article “101 Habit Tracker Ideas for Your Bullet Journal“.
-Talk about a comprehensive list!
-And to think, there are so many other posts just like hers out there!
-Lots of trackers and collections galore for you to dabble with and experiment in your bullet journal.
+Finding ideas for If you look on Pinterest there are dozens of articles to blogs about what kinds of trackers you should try.
+For example, Heidi at Happiness Homemade has this post has this epic bullet journal tracker post with over 20 amazing ideas for bullet journal trackers!
+And Erin at The Petite Planner has a blog post with a MASSIVE amount of bullet journal collection ideas!
+And to think, there are so many other posts just like theirs out there!
+There are a lot of trackers and collections galore for you to dabble with inside your bullet journal.

 But… there is something missing.
 What’s even more curious about it is that most articles don’t even bother to bring up this elephant in the room in regard to trackers and collections.
 Not entirely sure if it’s related to lack of knowledge in this subject or general forgetfulness.
 But there’s something else that bullet journals need to consider when utilizing your trackers and collections.

 Ultimately, that is organizing and optimizing your bullet journal trackers and collections.